top of page

 How To Cope With Stay-At-Home Mom Depression

-According to Pew Research Center, 27 percent of mothers choose to stay at home full-time.
+According to Pew Research Center, twenty-seven percent of mothers choose to stay at home full-time.
 If you are a stay-at-home mom, you would say, “Yes, I’m blessed to be able to be at home with my children.
 Yes, I chose this.
 Yes, I’d do it all over again.
 But it’s hard.”
 Gallup polled 60,000 mothers and found that mothers who are not employed and stay at home with their kids are more likely to report anger and sadness.
 They are also more likely to be diagnosed with depression than employed women.
-Covid-19 made it worse.
-Before the pandemic, 15 percent of mothers reported depression symptoms; after the pandemic, nearly 41 percent reported depression symptoms.
 If you are a stay-at-home mom and are suffering depression symptoms, know that you are not alone.
 It is a common problem.
+In fact, there is a type of depression called Stay At Home Mom Depression (SAHM).
+This blog will discuss what that is and ways to cope with it if you are a stay at home mom dealing with depression.

 Stay-at-home moms love their kids and are thankful that they can be at home to raise them, but feelings of loneliness, isolation, helplessness, sadness, exhaustion, and loss of purpose come with it.
-This phenomenon is called “stay-at-home mom (SAHM) depression.
-It affects over a fourth of non-employed mothers.
-Notice that I didn’t say “non-working” mothers because it’s a 9-5 job like any other job, except there is no 9 or 5.
-The day starts when the first child wakes up and continues until the last one goes to sleep, then there are often night-shifts.
+This phenomenon affects over a fourth of non-employed mothers.
+Notice that I didn’t say “non-working” mothers because being a mother is a 9 to 5 job like any other job, except there is no 9 to 5.
+The mother's day starts when her first child wakes up and continues until the last one goes to sleep.
+Then there are often night-shifts as well.
 It’s a demanding, non-stop, high-stress responsibility that doesn’t stop until the kids leave the nest.

-SAHM depression is more than just feeling low for a day or two.
-It is a chronic depression that lasts at least two weeks or more.
-SAHM depression is similar to generalized depression.
-It includes…
+Stay-at-home-mom depression is more than just feeling low for a day or two.
+It is a chronic depression that lasts at least for two weeks or more.
+It is similar to generalized depression.
+Symptoms include:

 • Feelings of emptiness/hopelessness